-- Records must contain only valid values according to the actual data dictionaries (Data Dictionary for the Minimum Data Set IDB-MDS or for the Full Data Set IDB-FDS) - 2.
-If a compulsory item is not specified, because no information could be captured for this specific case ("not answered" or "unknown"): insert always 9,99,999...
-(IDB-MDS) or X.9, X.X9, X.X9...
+- 1. Records must contain only valid values according to the actual data dictionaries (Minimum Data Set IDB-MDS or Full Data Set IDB-FDS) - 2.
+If a compulsory item is not specified, because no information could be captured ("not answered" or "unknown"): insert always 9,99,999...
+(IDB-MDS) or X.9, X.X9, X.XX9...
 (IDB-FDS) - 3.
-Leave an item blank only, - if it is not mandatory and therefore not specified, i.e. the hospital code or the narrative, or - if it is not specified, because it is not applicable for the specific case, e.g. if there is no second injury and no second part of body injured. - 4.
+IDB-FDS only: If an item has been specified only to a basic level, but not in detail, e.g. "place of occurrence" is specified as "home", but the specific room remains unknown, than the designated code 01.99 ("unspecified residential area") has to be used.
+01.00 is no valid code for such case. - 4.
+Leave an item blank only, - a. if it is not mandatory and therefore not specified, i.e. the hospital code or the narrative, or - b. if it is not specified, because it is not applicable for the specific case, e.g. if there is no second injury and no second part of body injured. - 5.
 Add leading zeros to the left, if the actual valid code according to the Data Dictionary is shorter than the foreseen field length.
 E.g. if the actual FDS code is 2.12, but the field length is nn.nn (Mechanism), insert 02.12; or if the code is 6.0220, but the field length is nn.nnnn (Product/Substance), insert 06.0220.

 The minimum requirement of formal quality checks on MDS- and/or FDS-data files are presented in Table 8.3.
-These checks will be also carried out by the IDB-NDA Network coordinator, who is in charge of controlling all data for a smooth upload at the joint EU-webgate [1].
-Swansea University Medical School provided an IDB data validation and upload tool [14], where NDAs can check their data files themselves.
-The tool identifies and rejects invalid codes and combinations and returns a list of such errors for correction.
+These checks will be also carried out by the host of the databank.

-Table 8.3: Mandatory data quality control checks for IDB-FDSs and IDB-MDSs
+Table 8.3: Necessary checks of IDB-FDS and IDB-MDS data files (upload requirements):